hypersonic-laboratories/helix-documentation/docs/getting_started/rpServerOwners.md

 -   __Getting Started__

-    Check out the tutorial on importing a map and gamemode to setup your first server.
+    Check out the step-by-step tutorial on importing a map and gamemode to setup your first server.

     [:material-skip-next-outline: Your First Game](firstGame.md)